Edmonds-Fenn-1102/CS219-Assignment-1/README.md

 It should look like this: ./AssignmentOneFinal Programming-Project-1.txt

 # Purpose
-In this program, we are adding two hexdecimal numbers together, and detecting if they have any overflow.
+In this program, we are adding (at least at this time, more functions may be added later) two hexdecimal numbers together, and detecting if they have any overflow.

 # Explanation
 To start this program I include the necessary libraries at the top of my program needed to convert from decimal to hex, as well as storing strings.